Originally posted 2015-08-01 11:11:57.

 A little personal history.
 I began smoking pot when I was 15, while I was a young musician playing in bands.
 I loved it.
 I didn’t drink alcohol.
 I smoked pretty much every day for the next six years, and then toned it down, only because my life changed a bit.
 When I did so, I had no difficulty.
 I didn’t become an addict.
-I took my degree and entered journalism as a photographer.
+I took my degree and entered journalism.
 I was headhunted for the launch of Scotland on Sunday, and soon became the youngest, ever, Executive Picture Editor in Scotland.
-I ran a very successful photography business for decades, I have beautiful children who all took or are taking degrees, I took my own Master’s degree and I own my home outright.
-Does it sound like pot ruined my life?
+I ran a very successful photography business for decades, Does it sound like pot ruined my life?
 Don’t be a blithering idiot.
 And I still enjoy a blast, believe me.

 And it’s not just me.
 I know countless people who would say the same — who run good little businesses, some good big businesses, who, for years, every time you saw them, had smoke coming out of their ears.
 Doctors, lawyers, university professors (a lot of them, actually) journalists, you name it.
 Reeking for years and you’re telling me it hurt them?
 Away, what utter garbage.

 Did any of us succumb to the draw of stronger drugs?
 No. We just looked at that and said, ‘That shit ain’t for me bud, don’t bogart that joint.’

 While I was smoking a lot I hardly ever drank.
 My friends and I would go weeks at a time without even a pint.
 Can you believe that?